JadedPacks/JadedTweaks/README.md

 * Thaumcraft + RecallStones * changes the recall stone recipes to use arcane crafting
 * Thaumcraft + ExNihilo + ForbiddenMagic * adds crucible recipes for FM shards
 * Thaumcraft + CustomNpcs * adds recipes for some items, used for quests in AS2.

-## Vanilla Changes
-* Different logs give different amounts of charcoal
-* If Forestry or Natura are installed it makes the changes to their log smelting recipes too.
-* If Thermal Expansion is installed it adds the changes to the RedstoneFurnace